28dvd28/SAT-solver/README.md

 - ./execLinux.sh: will start the execution of the sat solver

 ## INPUT PROMPT
 The sat solver uses a stdin/stdout interface to make the user interact with it.
-All the comands will be also desplayed at the starting of the software, anyway a short description is given also here:
+All the commands will be also desplayed at the starting of the software, anyway a short description is given also here:

-- help: will output the commands with a short explanation about their usage
+- **help**: will output the commands with a short explanation about their usage
-- clear: to clear the terminal
+- **clear**: to clear the terminal
-- quit: for turning off the sat solver
+- **quit**: for turning off the sat solver
-- file *'fileName.txt/cnf'*: will start the resolution over the only indicated file.
-Important is that this file must be inside the *Input* folder and that only tha file name must be given in input, not the all path because the sat solver will search inside the Input folder.
+- **file *'fileName.txt/cnf'***: will start the resolution over the only indicated file.
+Important is that this file must be inside the *Input* folder and that only the file name must be given in input, not the all path because the sat solver will automatically search inside the Input folder.
-- all: for making the execution over the all file inside the input folder
+- **all**: for making the execution over the all file inside the input folder.
+At the end it will be show how many satisfiable and unsatisfiable problems have been found.
+Then to have a short output about the result for each file, when the solver will ask you, insert _y_ and then press enter, otherwise press _n_.
+If you want to see the model or the proof computed from the sat solver, you have to open the Output folder in which are saved for each input file the correspondent output containing the model or the proof.

 The output of the execution will be saved into a .txt file inside the Output folder.